-After removing the handles and filling the holes, we painted the front of the dresser in Beluga (white) chalk paint as wanted a light background for the decoupage paper to go on.
+After removing the handles and filling the holes, we painted the front of the dresser in Beluga (white) chalk paint as we wanted a light background for the decoupage paper to go on.

-We then applied the David decoupage paper starting in the top left corner using matte lacquer and out flat brush.
+We then applied the David decoupage paper starting in the top left corner using matte lacquer and our flat brush.
 We used the standard technique as we wanted texture, and then sealed it with a top coat of lacquer.
 We then cut the drawers out with a craft knife, sanded off any excess and made sure all of the edges were fully stuck down.

 The rest of the dresser we dry brushed in Carbon Black chalk paint, allowing the wood grain and some of the wood to come through.
-Once we were happy with with the coverage, we sealed with Dark wax and applied the new knobs.
+Once we were happy with the coverage, we sealed with Dark wax and applied the new knobs.

 - David Decoupage Paper - size A1

 - Dark Wax

 - Staalmeester Flat Brush